agh-space-systems-rover/unity_sim/README.md

 ros2 launch unity_sim unity_sim.launch.py
 ```

 On the first run, the project will take a while to start, because it needs to download some packages from the web and import all the assets.
-Subsequent runs however will be much faster.
+However, subsequent runs will be much faster.
 Unity might still take up to a dozen of seconds to start, so you can always use the above command to run the simulation in a new terminal window, while you continue to restart other nodes separately.

 > [!IMPORTANT]
 > If there are errors in the Unity Console that mention problems with the RealSense plugin, you may need to manually remove `UnityRSPublisherPlugin.so` file from the `unity_sim/Assets/Simulation/RealSense` directory and restart the simulation to trigger a re-build.